funkhaus/best-practices/README.md

 1. 100vh doesn't work great on mobile.
 See this for how to do it right: https://stackoverflow.com/questions/58886797/how-to-access-the-real-100vh-on-ios-in-css

 ## Important Concepts
+1. We care about Firefox, Chrome and Safari.
 1. You can write breakpoints without needing a media query, generally just use width and max-width.
 Good break points will really just be font-size and reducing columns perhaps.
 1. Understand collapsable margins!
 1. Understand intrinsic ratio sizing!